 History of Thai sticks

-Thai Sticks are an ancient creation of the hill tribes from northeast Thailand, though the exact timeframe of its origin remains unknown.
-It wasn't until the 1960s and '70s that the Thai stick made its way to the U.S. when American surfers and Vietnam War veterans started taking trips to Thailand and smuggling Thai sticks (possibly dipped in opium at times) into to the country.
+Thai sticks are an ancient creation of the hill tribes from northeast Thailand, though the exact time frame remains unknown.
+It wasn't until the 1960s and '70s that the Thai stick made its way to the US when American surfers and Vietnam War veterans started taking trips to Thailand and smuggling Thai sticks (possibly dipped in opium) back home.

-The supply chain through which Thai sticks were smuggled to the U.S. fizzled out in the 1980s, and it wasn't until the current boom of the legalization market that these ancient canna-cigars made a comeback.
-Most online sources trace the modern Thai stick movement back to a mysterious cannabis connoisseur known as afgoo head on Instagram.
+The supply chain through which Thai sticks were smuggled to the US fizzled out in the 1980s, and it wasn't until the current boom in legalization that these ancient canna-cigars made a comeback.
+Most online sources trace the modern Thai stick movement back to a cannabis connoisseur known as afgoo head on Instagram.

-Afgoo_head was reportedly the first to bring the Thai stick method into the modern age by crafting a variety of cannabis cigars that followed the same pattern.
-His modern Thai sticks eventually caught the attention of other aspiring cannabis cigar makers such as Roger Hinkley and Nathan Zeeb, co-founders of Artisan Kanna Cigars, who would then take the Thai stick concept and recraft it to make modern canna-cigars for the modern cannabis connoisseur.
+Afgoo head was reportedly the first to bring the Thai stick method into the modern age by crafting a variety of cannabis cigars that followed the same pattern.
+His modern Thai sticks eventually caught the attention of other aspiring cannabis cigar makers such as Roger Hinkley and Nathan Zeeb, co-founders of Artisan Kanna Cigars, who would then take the Thai stick concept and recraft it to make updated canna-cigars for the modern cannabis connoisseur.